CharlieInRain/docs-site/docs/guides/concepts/fees.md

 ### Fix Fee Table

-The difference between Binance Chain and Ethereum is that there is no notion of `gas`.
+The difference between BNB Beacon Chain and Ethereum is that there is no notion of `gas`.
 As a result, fees for the rest transactions are fixed.
 The details are showned in the table below:

 ### Current Fees Table on Mainnet